Table of Contents

 Despite the increasing success of finance automation, there are occasions in which it may not be the best fit for a business process.
-Consider these examples for common risks in automation:
+Consider these examples of common risks in automation:

 Automation errors can reduce the accuracy of regulatory reports.
 This means a business can risk fines, sanctions, and even legal recourse.

 Poorly designed bots can impact your IT infrastructure.
-Conversely, routine IT maintenance can affect automation solutions.
+Additionally, routine IT maintenance can affect automation solutions.

-Poorly implemented finance RPA can result in inaccurate or incomplete reports, statements, and reputational damage.
-A business must make sure automation is set up correctly in the first place, to prevent this from happening down the road.
+Poorly implemented finance RPA can result in inaccurate or incomplete reports, restatement, and reputational damage.
+A business must make sure automation is set up correctly in the first place to prevent this from happening down the road.

 Badly designed automation solutions can slow down operations and increase processing errors.
 Lack of effective oversight or negligence of systems will lead to operational inefficiencies.

-A business needs thoughtful change management, strong internal controls, consistent oversight, and well-built bots to properly introduce automation.
-Without preparation, RPA can cause more harm than good.
+A business needs thought change management, strong internal controls, consistent oversight, and well-built bots to properly introduce automation. without preparation, RPA can cause more harm than good.

 Is Finance Automation for You?